uvatoc/uvatoc.github.io/src/content/post/cameras.md

 One thing that is a big factor in how well group video meetings work is correlated with having cameras on.
-From the now thousands of group on-line meetings I've been, with groups ranging from 3 up to several hundred people, the biggest thing that seems to impact the quality of the meeting is whether or not most people have their cameras on.
-I've seen similar things from observing my daughter's classes and activities &mdash; some require everyone to have their camera on all the time, others do not allow anyone to turn their camera on.
+From the now thousands of group on-line meetings we've been, with groups ranging from 3 up to several hundred people, the biggest thing that seems to impact the quality of the meeting is whether or not most people have their cameras on.
+I've (Dave) seen similar things from observing my daughter's classes and activities &mdash; some require everyone to have their camera on all the time, others do not allow anyone to turn their camera on.
 There are very good justifications for each of these policies, but the